DigiBP/Team-Victorinox/README.md

 #### <div align="center"> Google Forms </div>

-**Prescription and PRO-Enrollment Form**: This Google form is filled by the patient's prescribing physician and is the point at which a patient that has been prescribed a drug in Phase IV clinical trials would be enrolled into the PRO Quality of Life program.
-In this case, the patient has been prescribed a drug for chronic migraines.
+**Prescription and PRO-Enrollment Form**: This Google form is filled by the patient's prescribing physician and is the point at which a patient that has been prescribed a drug in Phase IV clinical trials would be enrolled into the PRO Quality of Life (ePRO) program.
+In this prototype of our model, we deal exclusively with patients who have  been prescribed a drug for chronic migraines.

 - link: https://docs.google.com/forms/d/e/1FAIpQLSfWLpVzlgVTRrDKF1wfn1xS9ThDHiE4BDS-moLOmF4V7PPMuA/viewform?usp=sharing

 **Quality of Life ePRO (Questionaire) Form**: This Google form is filled by the patient on a monthly basis.
-In this case, it is specifically tailored to a patient who has been prescribed a medication to help treat chronic migraines.
 In future iterations of the program, we would generate a questionaire that applies to every type of medical condition that could conceivably be treated by a drug in Phase IV clinical trials.
 This particular iteration of the PRO-form is based on the recommendations found in the European Medical Agency's (EMA) regulatory guidance for the use of health-related quality of life (HRQL) measures in the evaluation of medicinal products and the Migraine-Specific Quality-of-Life Instrument (MSQOL) - a measure designed to assess the quality of life of migraineurs.

 - link: https://docs.google.com/forms/d/e/1FAIpQLSc2L2cH2rir96DBVvtVYWALDP-yHIFVZDvBC6I0d1iZ9hOw4g/viewform?usp=sharing